LOADING ...

 you'll let in the and storm.

-Since I left Plumtree, in Tennessee,
+Since I Plumtree, down in Tennessee,

-it's the first time I've warm."
+it's the time I've been warm."

 by the men who for gold.